-Specifically, for Native Americans, culture encompasses a cognitive guide on their existence, predilections, aesthetics, and music (Masotti et al., 2023).
+Specifically, for Native Americans, culture encompasses a cognitive guide about their existence, predilections, aesthetics, and music (Masotti et al., 2023).
 Culture is contingent on the facets and methods through which Native Americans fathom their identity, origins, and interactions with others.
-Native Americans, also known as indigenous people, exemplify diverse cultures, traditions, numerous tribes, and languages.
+Native Americans, also known as Indigenous people, exemplify diverse cultures, traditions, numerous tribes, and languages.

 It is essential to mention that for Native Americans, culture is a fundamental social determinant that profoundly impacts their mental, spiritual, physical, emotional, and communal health (Masotti et al., 2023).
 More so, before the era of colonization, the Native Americans throughout North America preserved their health and well-being through cultural practices.
 As such, their views underscore the interconnectedness of the environment, mind, body, and emotional well-being, which are intricately concomitant to communal behaviors, practices, wholeness, and overall wellness (Masotti et al., 2023).
 Regardless of facing historical challenges, like involuntary removal from traditional lands, cultural assimilation, and systemic discrimination, Native Americans continue to contribute considerably to modern-day society.
 The paper will define the Native American culture, explore the transcultural theoretical model, discuss cultural competence in advanced practice, and encapsulate the future implications for research.